-Climb School 2014
+Climb School 2015

 Though no previous climb experience is necessary, it should be noted that mountaineering is a strenuous activity and participants should be in good physical condition.
 Being in good physical and aerobic shape will both allow you to enjoy the activity and enhance your ability to participate successfully.

-The field sessions introduce the student to basic skills such as belaying, rappeling, self arrest, moving safely on rock, and traveling as a rope team, and allow the student to learn and practice these in a safe and controlled environment.
+The basic Climb School is divided into both classroom (lecture and hands-on activities) and field sessions.
+Classroom activities focus on presentations regarding types of climbing, climb terminology, packing, equipment description and requirements, risk elements, fitness and nutrition, knot practice, and discussion of field session logistics.
+The field sessions introduce the student to basic skills such as belaying, rappelling, self-arrest with an ice axe, moving safely on rock, and travelling as a rope team, and allow the student to learn and practice these in a safe and controlled environment.

 If you have any specific questions about Climb School, please contact